JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Listen to the window state

-If you need to react to the state changes and send a value to another non-composable application level, for example, write it to the database, you can use `snapshotFlow`.
+If you need to react to the state changes and send a value to another non-composable application level, for example, write it to the database, you can use the `snapshotFlow()` function.
-The `snapshotFlow` function captures the current value of a composable's state.
+This function captures the current value of a composable's state.

 ```kotlin
 import androidx.compose.runtime.LaunchedEffect